How to Verify a Message Signature on Ethereum

 Verify Message Signatures

-The following section provides three options for verifying message signatures:
+The following section provides two options for verifying message signatures:

 Depending on your preferred library, feel free to use the appropriate tabs.